Chikki-21/Microcontroller-code-/README.md

 # Microcontroller-code-
-This repo showcases the code for Microcontroller/Microprocessor
-# Robo-universe
 This repository showcases a dynamic implementation of the classic Simon Game, challenging players' memory and cognitive skills through progressively complex sequences.
 Developed with robust, modular code, it exemplifies interactive programming excellence.
 A perfect blend of entertainment and technical precision.
   Author -Basavaraj k chikki
 // Defining LED'S Pins